Analysis | People say they hate gerrymandering, but that isn’t stopping Republicans or Democrats this year

 The new 17th District was featured in a recent New York Times story explaining the redistricting process.
 “It’s exhibit A of masterful map writing to maximize your advantage,” said Robin Johnson, who teaches political science part-time at Monmouth College in Monmouth, Ill.

 Donald Trump twice won the old 17th District as a presidential candidate, albeit by narrow margins.
 Rep. Cheri Bustos (D), who currently holds the seat, saw her victory margin shrink from 24 points in 2018 to four points in 2020.
 The newly drawn district is more Democratic in its leanings than the old.
 Bustos would be narrowly favored to win it, but she announced earlier that she will not seek reelection in 2022.
-Democrats did as much as they could to hold the seat even in what could be a tough year in 2022.
+Democrats have done as much as they could to hold the seat even in what could be a tough year in 2022.

-There are other districts in Illinois and elsewhere whose shapes are in the spirit or Elbridge Gerry, the Massachusetts politician (and later vice president) who as governor approved a redistricting map in the early 19th century that included a district shaped as a salamander.
+There are other districts in Illinois and elsewhere whose shapes are in the spirit of Elbridge Gerry, the Massachusetts politician (and later vice president) who as governor approved a redistricting map in the early 19th century that included a district shaped like a salamander.
 Forever after, such districts have been described as gerrymanders.
 But even districts that do not look irregular can be described as gerrymandered, thanks to the precision and horsepower of today’s computers.

-There have been calls for reforms to the process for years and in some states the maps are drawn by commissions rather than legislatures.
+There have been calls for reforms to the process for years, and in some states the maps are drawn by commissions rather than legislatures.
 California was one of the first to create a citizen commission.
-But there no uniform standard for such commissions and some have become paralyzed with partisanship.
+But there is no uniform standard for such commissions and some have become paralyzed by partisanship.
 Colorado’s commission produced a map so fair and competitive that some Democrats wonder if they gave up too much power.

 The redistricting process is far from over, with one of the biggest wild cards being New York, where Democrats could produce a map that would significantly reduce Republican representation in Congress.
 And there are legal challenges or likely legal challenges that could affect the overall impact of this cycle’s work.
-The Cook-Walter redistricting report estimates that as of now Republicans would add a net of two or three seats.
-Wasserman said his estimated range for GOP gains is between zero and five, the upper number being just enough to flip control on the House.
+The Cook-Walter redistricting report estimates that as of now, Republicans would add a net of two or three seats.
+Wasserman said his estimated range for GOP gains is between zero and five, the upper number being just enough to flip control of the House.

 Whatever the outcome, this round of redistricting is likely to have another deleterious effect, which is to reduce further the number of competitive seats in Congress.
-This number has been declining steadily over recent years, as the combination of the sorting of the population — Democrats increasingly packed into urban areas and Republicans more spread out — and the impact of gerrymandering produces more and more safe seats for both parties and a reduced voice for voters.
+This number has been declining steadily over recent years, as the combination of the sorting of the population — Democrats increasingly packed into urban areas and Republicans more spread out — and the impact of gerrymandering lead to more and more safe seats for both parties and a reduced voice for voters.

 “Redistricting is all about power,” said Christopher Mooney, a political science professor at the University of Illinois Chicago.
 “When you’re in control, you’ve got the power.
 People are going to take advantage of it, unless they want to unilaterally disarm.”